f5devcentral/f5-agility-labs-nginx/docs/class5/overview.rst

 Accessing the Lab
 -----------------

 In this lab, you will access all resources by connecting to a Linux jump host running XRDP.
+XRDP is an open-source version of the popular Remote Desktop Protocol and is compatible with all popular RDP clients.

 When you first connect to the Jump Host via RDP, you will be prompted to click **OK** to connect to the remote session.